 A layer is a set of partitions of a specific data type, functional property, and structure.
-There are four types of layers: versioned, volatile, index, and stream.
 Each layer relates to a set of billable cloud services which accrue costs when used.
 See Layers for more information.

-The following figure provides a high-level mapping overview of HERE Workspace components to their respective billable cloud services.
+The following figure provides a high-level mapping overview of HERE platform components to their respective billable cloud services.

 See Billable Cloud Service Descriptions for more information on billing rates and service costs for cloud services.